 10,000 feet above ground, swiftly nearing landing.

 We know that the US is riven by deep divisions—and that other countries are going through similar struggles.
-We also know that most people are unhappy with the anger and hostilities—and anxiety about politics and world events is high.
+We also know that most people are unhappy with the anger and hostilities—and that anxiety levels about politics and world events are high.

 Against this backdrop, I found the final question in the fourth Democratic Presidential debate, held in Ohio on October 15, instructive.
-Moderator Anderson Cooper asked each of the 12 candidates (the largest group of debaters ever) this question, involving Ellen Degeneres, a popular US talk show host who gained praise in 1997 when she publicly announced she is gay:
+Moderator Anderson Cooper asked each of the 12 candidates (the largest group of debaters ever) this question:

 “Last week, Ellen Degeneres was criticized after she and former President George W. Bush were seen laughing together at a football game.
 Ellen defended their friendship, saying, we’re all different and I think that we’ve forgotten that that’s OK that we’re all different.”